-From July 2022 through April 12, 2023, MHRS collected demographic information of CPP participants via in-person and online surveys and polls.
-A total of 1,317 individuals attended a CPP meeting.
-Not every participant responded to the surveys.
-The following is an overview of the 704 CPP participants who completed a survey during that timeframe.
-This information includes data from MHSA stakeholder meetings and does not include meetings hosted by other entities.
+From October 2022 through January 2023, MHRS collected demographic information of CPP participants via in-person and online surveys and polls.
+The following is an overview of CPP participants who completed a survey during that timeframe.
+This demographic information will be updated to include data from the meetings during the 30 day public comment and posting period and will be included in the final version of the Three Year Plan.